jellytech3438/HDmain/application/README.md

 ### You need to follow these three steps :
 #### The Thing Need To Do At Beginning
 - You must have a computer with C language environment.
-- You can prepare your own input or get one after executing the code.
+- You can prepare your own input.txt or input the information one by one.
 #### The Thing Need To Do While Using
 -
 #### The Thing Need To Do At The End
-- You can get output after every executing.
+- You can get output.txt after every time you executing the code.
 ## Algorithm
 - ***Show phone number*** command using bubble sorting to sort the information.
 ## Main Functions